The darkness was empty.

-Yet it pressed in from every direction with no edges.
+Yet it pressed in from every direction.

 There was no beginning, nor end.